RamenDR/ramen/docs/design/proposals/VRG-Reconciliation.md

     reconciling them
     - Ensures PVs backing the PVCs are retained for the duration that they are protected
-    - Backs up the PV metadata to an external S3 store, to enable restoring them on a remote peer cluster
+    - Backs up the PV cluster data to an external S3 store, to enable restoring them on a remote peer cluster
 - Creates and manages VR resource for PVCs that need to be protected
 - Manages state changes in VRG by ensuring VRs reach the same desired state,